 The late prehistoric cultural chronology for the SRRSU is illustrated in Figure 10.6.
-As indicated, three major cultural traditions are identified on an AD 1400 time level.
+As indicated, three major cultural traditions are identified on an AD 1400-time level.
 These include remains associated with Late Woodland (e.g., Sandy Lake), Northeastern Plains Village (some Cambria-like), and Oneota traditions.
 The lack of sites with absolutely dated components dictates that the existing chronology has been formulated primarily from artifact cross dating within the SU.

 Late Woodland Sandy Lake pottery is ubiquitous in the southern Red River valley.
 Cord-roughened sherds with either shell or grit temper abound in regional collections (cf. Michlovic 1984b).
 Investigators should be on the lookout for distinctive types of Sandy Lake ware within the SRRSU.
+Northeastern Plains Village materials occur at Lake Tewaukon (32SA211) and sites in the Red River valley as well.
+Johnson (1962:165) alludes to Cambria-like materials from an unnamed site near Fort Abercrombie.
+What is the distribution of toolimpressed and trailed Northeastern Plains Village ceramic-bearing sites in the SRRSU?
+Does it totally overlap that of Sandy Lake?

-Figure 10.6: Late prehistoric cultural chronology for eastern North Dakota. (from Schleisier 1994, adapted from Gregg, 1994a).
+Figure 10.6: Late Prehistoric Cultural Chronology for Eastern North Dakota (from Schlesier 1994, adapted from Gregg, 1994a).

 Climatic Episodes Time A.D.
-Cultural Traditions Archeologica Complexes Pacific generally xeric -1600 -1400 dland ndy Lake Neo - Atlantic generally mesic -1200 -1000 Plains Woodland - - - - - - - - - - - - - - - - - - - Scandic generally xeric -800
+Cultural Traditions Archeological Complexes Pacific generally xeric Neo - Atlantic generally mesic -1600 -1400 -1200 -1000 Plains Woodland Plains Village Oneota Blackduck Scandic generally xeric -800